molgenis/vip-decision-tree/README.md

 ### Basic structure

 The top level of the json file contains:
-- the rootnode, this is the node where the tree starts.
+- the `rootnode`, this is the node where the tree starts.
 - a list of all nodes in the tree
 - a list of files that are used in the tree nodes. (optional)